 photo by Bryan Murray

-Jeff Davis Quintet LIVE RECORD at Cornelia Street Cafe:
+Jeff Davis Dragon Father LIVE RECORD at Cornelia Street Cafe.

 This live performance is to be released on Fresh Sound Records as a follow up to Leaf House.
 Look for the release this Spring!

 Recorded live on Friday, Match 29th 2013 at the Cornelia Street Cafe by Joe Branciforte

 Dragon Father Band: Kirk Knuffke (cornet), Oscar Noriega (alto saxophone and clarinet), Russ Lossing (piano), Eivind Opsvik (bass), Jeff Davis (drums and compositions)